questdb/questdb-quickstart/dashboard/grafana/README.md

 docker run -d -p 3000:3000 --name=grafana-quickstart --user "$(id -u)" --volume "$PWD/home_dir/var_lib_grafana:/var/lib/grafana" --volume "$PWD/home_dir/etc_grafana:/etc/grafana/"  --env-file ./env_variables grafana/grafana-oss
 ```

-You can now navigate to http://localhost:3000 and log into your local Grafana installation.
-Log in with user `demo` and
+You can now navigate to [http://localhost:3000/d/qdb-ilp-demo/device-data-questdb-demo?orgId=1&refresh=5s](http://localhost:3000/d/qdb-ilp-demo/device-data-questdb-demo?orgId=1&refresh=5s)
-password `quest`.
-You will find sone icons on the menu to the left.
-Go to the one that says `dashboards` and select
-`browse`.
-A dashboard with the name `Device Data - QuestDB Demo` should appear on the list.
-If you open the dashboard,
-and assuming you are running the IoT example provided for Python, Go, or JAVA, you should see the charts being updated
-every 5 seconds.
+using the user `demo` and password `quest` to see a live grafana dashboard.
+Assuming you are running the IoT example
+provided for Python, Go, or JAVA, you should see the charts being updated every 5 seconds.

-Feel free to explore Grafana and use the predefined `qdb` datasource if you want to access your data in QuestDB.
+Feel free to explore Grafana.
+Both this sample dashboard and a datasource named `qdb` are automatically created.

 When you want to stop your docker container you can run: